-California producers shipped over 9,711 tons of crumb rubber to manufacturers and installers of molded and other products in 2023, based on received survey responses.
-This diverse category includes a variety of applications such as roofing, flooring, tiles, traffic sign bases, ADA transition ramps, and more.
-The quantity of crumb rubber feedstock consumed by firms in this category ranges widely, with some using less than 50,000 pounds per year, while a few commonly use at least five million pounds annually.
+California producers shipped over 9,711 tons of crumb rubber to manufacturers and installers of molded and other products in 2023, based on survey responses.
+Molded and Other Products is a diverse category that includes a variety of applications such as roofing, flooring, tiles, traffic sign bases, ADA transition ramps, and more.
+The quantity of crumb rubber feedstock consumed by firms in this category ranges widely, with some using less than 50,000 pounds per year, while a few commonly use at least 5 million pounds annually.

 CalRecycle's Tire Incentive Program (TIP) plays a crucial role in supporting most of the crumb rubber used in this category.
-The program offers direct payments to tire-derived product (TDP) manufacturers, providing 10 cents per pound for new and existing products that use a minimum of 5 percent crumb rubber in the product; 40 cents per pound for new feedstock conversion products using a minimum of 5 percent crumb rubber in the replacement of other raw materials (e.g., plastics, virgin rubber, other materials) or devulcanized TDM; and, 50 cents per pound for 50 mesh or finer crumb rubber used in the manufacturer of a new or existing product.
+The program offers direct payments to TDP manufacturers, providing:

+- 10 cents per pound for new and existing products that use a minimum of 5% crumb rubber in the product. - 40 cents per pound for new feedstock conversion products using a minimum of 5% crumb rubber in the replacement of other raw materials (e.g., plastics, virgin rubber, other materials) or devulcanized TDM. - 50 cents per pound for 50-mesh or finer crumb rubber used in the manufacture of a new or existing product.

-In the most recent TIP grant cycle for the 2023-24 fiscal year, seven companies were awarded grants, with combined projected use of 16.0 million pounds of crumb rubber through April 2024.
+In the most recent TIP grant cycle for the 2022-23 fiscal year, seven companies were awarded grants with combined projected use of 16 million pounds of crumb rubber through April 2024.
 Based on the analysis of six years of completed grants culminating in FY 2019-20, the TIP program supported an average of 12.9 million pounds per year.
-It is important to note that data from the most recent grant cycles are not used because, historically, actual TDM use is typically less than the amount estimated in grant applications due to changes, postponement, or cancelation of some projects.
+It is important to note that data from the most recent grant cycles are not used because, historically, actual TDM use is typically less than the amount estimated in grant applications due to changes, postponement, or cancellation of some projects.
 TDM purchases and use can occur at any time within the three-year grant cycle.